axibase/atsd/configuration/entity_groups.md

 ## Overview

-Entity Groups organize similar entities into logical collections that can be re-used when managing user permissions, filtering data, or calculating aggregations.
+Entity Groups organize similar entities into logical collections that can be used when managing user permissions, filtering data, or calculating aggregations.

 ![](./images/entity-groups.png)

 ## Members

-An entity group can be composed **manually** by enumerating names of the entities that are included as members.
+An entity group can be compiled **manually** by enumerating the names of each entity to be included.

-It can be also created by specifying a boolean criteria against which all entities that exist in the database, or parent group entities, are evaluated.
+It can be also created **programmatically** by specifying a boolean criteria against which all entities that exist in the database, or parent group entities, are evaluated.
 Those entities that match the criteria are added as members **automatically**.
 Such groups are continuously updated in the background.

 The parent group, if specified, restricts possible members to members of the parent group.

-The entity group editor provides the following options for adding or removing members:
+The Entity Group Editor provides the following options for adding or removing members:

 ### Text List

 Copy a list of entity names, one per line, into the text area.
-The names are case-insensitive.
+Names are **case-insensitive**.

-If **Create Entities** option is checked, new entities are automatically created when the form is saved.
-Otherwise, names for which there are no existing entities found, are ignored.
+If **Create Entities** is selected, new entities are automatically created when the form is saved.
+Otherwise, names for which there are no existing entities found are ignored.

 ### Dual list